 Sometimes the enemy has a weapon that gains benefits by hitting you.
 There are quite some weapons that do this, actually.
 In this game, many players choose to die by pressing the key to kill their own character when there's no way of running away from their enemies attack.
 Of course, sometimes this can be considered cheating, which will certainly stress your enemies out.
 Yet, it is still a possibility.

 Another way of technically cheating through the use of this command is to make sure that you still have your dominations.
-In case you don't know, you are dominating an enemy if you're killing them or assisting in their death without having them assist in your death or kill you.
+In case you don't know, you are dominating an enemy if you're killing them or buttisting in their death without having them buttist in your death or kill you.